ndresx/react-countdown/README.md

 <a name="renderer"></a>
 ### `renderer(props)`
 The component's render output is very simple and depends on [`daysInHours`](#daysinhours): _{days}:{hours}:{minutes}:{seconds}_.
 If this doesn't fit your needs, a custom `renderer` callback can be defined to return a new React element.
-It retrieves an argument which consists of all the countdown's props and the following time data to help building your own representation of the countdown.
+It receives an argument which consists of a time delta object (incl. `formatted` values) to help building your own representation of the countdown.
 ```js
 { total, days, hours, minutes, seconds, milliseconds, completed }
 ```